 Every dish tastes better with a little kick.
-Even though shrimp isn't the cheapest, this dish is.
-It’s super simple to prepare, makes plenty for everyone’s rumbling tummy and is just as delicious the next day as a cold pasta dish for lunch.
+Even though shrimp isn't the cheapest protein option we can think of, this dish is pretty cost-effective.
+Plus it’s super simple to prepare, makes plenty for a family or group, and it is just as delicious the next day as a cold pasta dish for lunch.

 The fun part of this recipe is you can tone the spice up or down based on your taste.
 Feeling adventurous?
 Add a little extra.
 Want just a little punch?
 Use less.

 Buy cooked, frozen shrimp for this dish and cut down the time it takes to make dinner tonight.
 All you have to do is thaw them and throw them into the mix.
 Top off the dish with a little parsley for garnishment and you’re ready to eat.

 - ½ pound of linguine or another favorite pasta

 - 1-2 teaspoons of ground cayenne red pepper

 - ½ cup heavy whipping cream